LionWeb-io/lionweb-typescript/README.md

 # README

-A TypeScript implementation for LIonWeb standards: the serialization JSON format, and the LIonCore meta-metamodel (M3).
+A TypeScript implementation for LionWeb standards: the serialization JSON format, and the LIonCore meta-metamodel (M3).
 This implementation is published as the `lioncore-typescript` NPM package.
 This repository also contains documentation, additional artifacts, and utilities.